Schwabilismus/Schwabilismus/README.md

 - 👋 Hi, I’m @Schwabilismus
-- 👀 I’m interested in basically everything.
+- 👀 I’m interested in eyeballs.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Vibecoding Python
-- 💞️ I’m looking to collaborate on stuff.
+- I’m not looking to collaborate on stuff.
+Sorry.
-- 📫 How to reach me: Fabian@akk.org
+- 📫 How to reach me: Don't.

 <!---
 Schwabilismus/Schwabilismus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.